rbarbantan/CarND-LaneLines-P1/P4-Behavioral-Cloning/README.md

 |-------|-----|------|
 | 48216 | Normalization + Crop + LeNet| ![experiment6](data/experiment_6.gif) |

-At this point the model is specialized on the first track, so I recreated the dataset to include for both tracks 2 laps (one in each direction) plus some examples of recovering from edges of the road.
+At this point the model is specialized on the first track, so I recreated the dataset to include for each of the two tracks two laps
+(one in each direction) plus some examples of recovering from edges of the road.
 This was enough for the model to successfully complete both tracks, even at higher speeds.